jrmak/FNNR-ABM-Primate/README.md

 Welcome!
 This project seeks to understand population demographics and factors affecting the movement of Guizhou golden monkeys endemic to the Fanjingshan National Nature Reserve in Guizhou, China.
 It uses Mesa, a library framework with tools designed to support agent-based modeling in Python 3.X.
+EDIT: This model has been expanded since August and October; the information in the User's Manual and this readme is now outdated and will be updated in February.

 An overview of Mesa can be found at: https://mesa.readthedocs.io/en/master/overview.html A more thorough doc can be found at: https://media.readthedocs.org/pdf/mesa/latest/mesa.pdf